-RSR 2 has Dalbergia lanceolaria and Cathormion umbellatum as hosts.
+RSR 2 (10.34 ha) has Dalbergia lanceolaria and Cathormion umbellatum as hosts.
 The former is very healthy whilst the latter have improved significantly over time.
 The Block was infilled with Dalbergia latifolia with little effect and has since been infilled with Albizia lebeck.
-Survival and growth has been moderately good although time will tell if the trees will become an effective host.
+Survival and growth has been moderately good although time will determine if the trees will become an effective host.
 Sandalwood and its hosts are healthy and there is little change since the last assessment.
+The combination of Dalbergia lanceolaria and Cathormion umbullatum as long term hosts appears to meet the right criteria for a successful sandalwood plantation in the ORIA.
+Little overtopping of sandalwood is occurring although consideration should be given to reducing the size of the Dalbergia lanceolaria canopies.

-RSR was irrigated on five occasions with an average of 1.8 MI/ha being applied at each event and a range of 1.4 MI/ha to 4 MI/ha.
+RSR was irrigated on six occasions with an average of 1.9 Ml/ha being applied at each event.